dekellum/tao-log/README.md

 MSRV := 1.31.0

-The project will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version, included both 2015 and 2018 edition external macro imports.
+The crate will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version, included both 2015 and 2018 edition external macro imports.
 A PR would be considered to backport the project to earlier rust versions, possibly as far back as 1.16.0 (_log_'s current MSRV).